devfile/devfile-web/libs/docs/src/docs/2.2.1-alpha/overriding-pod-and-container-attributes.md

     ```

 2. Specify "pod-overrides" at the devfile attributes level.
 It will be defined as a top-level attribute.
-    ```yaml {% title="Specify container-overrides to override resources for container at the devfile level" filename="devfile.yaml" %}
+    ```yaml {% title="Specify pod-overrides to override resources for container at the devfile level" filename="devfile.yaml" %}
     schemaVersion: 2.2.0
     attributes:
       pod-overrides: